kevinbarabash/beignet/design/mutability.md

 Crochet removes TypeScript's `const` and `readonly` keywords, `Readonly<T>` utility type, and readonly interface variants (`ReadonlyArray<T>`, `ReadonlyMap<K, V>`, and `ReadonlySet<T>`) and replaces them with a single `mut` keyword.
+Below we describe various uses of `mut`.

 ### `let mut`

-This allows a variable to be re-assigned and is equivalent to `let` in TypeScript.
+Variables that can be re-assigned and declared using `let mut`.

 **Crochet (TypeScript in comments)**